Littering

 Wrecked and abandoned vessels are an issue across the UK, where, for a variety of reasons, they are no longer used by their owners, instead becoming dilapidated, sometimes taking on water and silt, breaking apart and partially or completely sinking, often posing a navigational hazard to water users as well as being large scale litter.
 In late 2021, the Port of Southampton’s Harbour Master’s team began a substantial programme to clear wrecks across their jurisdiction, prioritising those with the highest navigational risk.
 This has involved clearing wrecks from Calshot and Southampton Water as well as this large cluster by Northam Bridge, one of the main thoroughfares into and out of the city.
 Disposal is a complex process for wreck removal, owners need to be traced, 28 days’ notice served and a full risk assessment carried out for each vessel.
 There is then the physical process of securing each vessel, checking for contaminates and other hazards on board, and then lifting out, breaking down and disposing of the vessels safely.
 ABP mer produced a report for Milford Haven on the disposal of derelict vessels that gives a good overview of the issues.

-Defra comissioned a report on End of Life Recreational Vessels and Marine Litter that was published in 2024.
+Defra comissioned a report on End of Life Recreational Vessels and Marine Litter that was published in 2024 and South Hams District Council have produced a Report on the pilot project for the disassembly, recycling and upcycling end of life vessels.

 The Natural Environment Group produced a short paper that looks at who has responsibility for disposing of abandoned GRP boats.